 KYC is all about knowing who you're doing business with.

-This process includes checking IDs and verifying personal information against databases.
-It ensures that the financial industry can track where money comes from and goes to.
+The process includes checking IDs and verifying personal information against databases.
+It gives the financial industry a way to track where money comes from and where it goes.

 Key Components of KYC Compliance